linuxwolf/expecto/README.md

 #### `deep` flag

-Modifies the succeeding assertion to perform a deep check instead of a strict or shallow check.
+Modifies the succeeding check to perform a deep check instead of a strict or shallow check.

 ```typescript
 expect({foo: "foo value"}).to.deep.equal({foo: "foo value"});